Log in to review your Perfect Plate entry, and access marketing collateral to promote the competition to your diners.

 You can enter a dish currently on your menu or you can create something new — be as creative as you’d like, but make sure your diners will want to purchase the dish so that they can vote for it!

 How many dishes can we enter?
 What if we have multiple eateries in our club?
+Do I have to submit an entry for all categories?

 Can contract caterers enter?